For Patients & Caregivers

 Hepatotoxicity: In a 60-year-old man with a history of vinegar consumption.
 His condition improved after stopping vinegar use (13).

-Acute pancreatitis: In a 84-year-old woman, linked to use of a weight loss supplement containing ACV.
+Acute pancreatitis: In an 84-year-old woman, linked to the use of a weight loss supplement containing ACV.
 Her symptoms improved after symptomatic treatment and cessation of supplement use (14).

-Chemical burns with topical use of ACV: In an 8-year-old boy, to treat a viral skin infection (bunick); In an infant, to lower body temperature (Korkmaz); In an 8-year-girl, to treat head lice infestation (15).
+Chemical burns with topical use of ACV: In an 8-year-old boy, to treat a viral skin infection (20); In an infant, to lower body temperature (21); In an 8-year-girl, to treat head lice infestation (15).

-Scarring: In an 11-year-old girl, who used ACV topically to treat melanocytic nevus, a benign skin lesion (16).
+Scarring: In an 11-year-old girl, following use of topical ACV to treat melanocytic nevus, a benign skin lesion (16).

-Hypokalemia, hyperreninemia and osteoporosis: In a 28-year-old woman following excessive consumption of ACV (17).
+Hypokalemia, hyperreninemia and osteoporosis: In a 28-year-old woman after excessive consumption of ACV (17).

 Esophageal injury: In a 48-year-old woman after ingesting ACV tablets.
 Analysis of the tablets revealed high concentration of ACV (18).